Geospatial Open Source Python Libraries#

-This chapter lists open-source packages for geospatial file manipulation with Python.
+This section lists open-source packages for geospatial file manipulation with Python.
 The necessary packages are already installed flusstools.
-The following sections provide explanations of relevant and optional packages for this ebook and how those can be installed.
+In addition, the following paragraphs provide explanations of relevant and optional packages for this eBook and how those can be installed.

 arcpy / ArcGIS

 arcpy package is briefly described in the chapter on the commercial arcpy library.
 However, this eBook strongly recommends using the open-source libraries, such as

 Watch this section as a video on the @hydroinformatics channel on YouTube.